 It all points to this person.
 Only Jesus could save us.

-* Being the son of God he alone had the right to offer himself.
-If anyone else died for mankind's sins we would be indebted to that one over God which would be wrong, but only our creator could be our redeemer since we would not be in conflict with either our God or another who is our Savior.
-Jesus alone is the expression of God and he alone could be our savior.
+* As the Son of God, he alone had the right to offer himself.
+If anyone else died for mankind's sins, we would be indebted to that one over God, which would be wrong.
+Only our creator could be our redeemer since we would not be in conflict with either our God or another who is our Savior.
+Jesus alone is the expression of God, and he alone could be our savior.

-Because God is good and merciful He gives us this new beginning of birth into a hope that will never die.
-The verse teaches the new life is a gift that must be received, which means we must choose to receive it.
-When we receive by faith the work of Christ on our behalf we receive the new birth.
+Because God is good and merciful, He gives us this new beginning of birth into a hope that will never die.
+The verse teaches that the new life is a gift that must be received, which means we must choose to receive it.
+When we receive by faith the work of Christ on our behalf, we receive the new birth.

 No one can really imagine what blessings and joys are in store for those who come to God and receive the new birth.